 Among specific authors, the bans force the exclusion of the works of prolific Black writer Sapphire, Chicana author and poet Sandra Cisneros, novelist Neil Gaiman, and literary giant J.R.R.
 Tolkien.
 Additionally, feminist writers such as Octavia Butler, Toni Morrison, Margaret Atwood, and Allison Bechdel have been banned from schools and libraries.

 Bans in Texas account for 18.6% of the entire country’s book bans.
-While the state takes greater steps in censoring topics offering critical perspectives on race, white privilege, trans/nonbinary identity, sexuality, and and gender dynamics, eliminating any chance that students may encounter material provoking critical discussion allows the state to guide perspectives on these topics more effectively.
+And barring access to topics on race, trans/nonbinary identity, and sexuality allows the state to guide perspectives on these topics more effectively, usually in a regressive direction.

-As Texas state government has passed laws to prohibit trans individuals from accessing virtually any gender-affirming care, limit lessons on race and civil rights, and close down DEI offices (Diversity, Equity, Inclusion) at colleges all across the state, the BOE likewise restricts public access to crucial works that could potentially help developing students to understand associated concepts.
+As Texas state government has passed laws to prohibit trans individuals from accessing virtually any gender-affirming care, limit lessons on race and civil rights, and close down DEI (Diversity, Equity, Inclusion) offices at colleges across the state, in accordance, the BOE restricts access to crucial works that help developing students to understand associated concepts.

-Books holding themes of race and sexuality have been banned in several districts in previous years, however, bans have been spreading closer and into densely populated cities such as Houston and San Antonio.
-Mayor Eric Johnson has expressed his view that cities in America need Republican policies to succeed, and likewise, Dallas sits at a point of vulnerability with dwindling access to educational resources slowly approaching byway of surrounding districts.
+Books holding themes of race and sexuality have been banned in several districts in previous years.
+However, bans have been spreading toward densely populated cities such as Houston and San Antonio.
+Mayor Eric Johnson has expressed his view that cities in America need Republican policies to succeed.
+Likewise, Dallas sits at a point of vulnerability with sentiment antagonistic to comprehensive education slowly approaching byway of surrounding districts.